Scenic hike around Butler Reservoir that includes a waterfall, dam, and ruins.

 3.2 – This view is partially obstructed by trees but still makes for a nice break spot.

-Continue on GREEN, heading steeply downhill on switchbacks.
+Continue on GREEN steeply downhill, sometimes on switchbacks.

 3.7 – Arrive at a woods road near Apshawa Brook, turn LEFT and follow the brook, still on GREEN.

-In periods of little rain the waterfall may have low flow or be dry:
+In periods of little rain the waterfall may have low flow or be dry.
+This is the main falls in 2019.
+Continue following GREEN.

-3.8 – GREEN turns RIGHT to cross Apshawa Brook.
-Seasonally this can be potentially tricky rock hop.
+3.8 – GREEN turns RIGHT to cross Apshawa Brook on a section of placed rocks (what was once a potentially tricky rock hop).

 The are several very large water tanks and a stone building.